-I only lately discovered that for more than a year now Phil Pilgrim has prepared his "Propeller Tricks and Traps" http://forums.parallax.com/forums/attach.aspx?a=14933 in a quasi complementary way to this tutorial.
-You will greatly profit from his work after you made it through the first three or four chapters of this tutorial!
+I only recently discovered that for over a year, Phil Pilgrim has maintained his "Propeller Tricks and Traps" http://forums.parallax.com/forums/attach.aspx?a=14933 in a quasi complementary way to this tutorial.
+You will greatly profit from his work after you have made it through the first three or four chapters of this tutorial!
 Some of his "tricks" will surely find their way into my still unwritten "Best Practices" Chapter!

-As I have programmed my first micro processor 30 years ago - and that was not the first machine code I got into contact with - I may seem biased and unsympathetic from time to time.
+As I programmed my first micro processor 30 years ago - and that was not the first machine code I got into contact with - I may seem biased and unsympathetic from time to time.
 Please excuse that!
-I am open to all suggestions how I can improve this tutorial: Just add a posting or send a PM!
+I am open to all suggestions on how I can improve this tutorial: Just add a post or send a PM!